HydratioN, NUTRITION, REST & HYGIENE

-As marching musicians, the physical demands on students' bodies are high, especially during the hot and humid months of summer rehearsals and the early competitive season.
-Proper hydration is critical to physical and mental health.
+As marching musicians, the physical demands on students' bodies are high, particularly during the hot and humid months of summer rehearsals and the early competitive season.
+Proper hydration, nutrition, and rest are critical to physical and mental health throughout the season.

 THIRST